What’s up, Hungry People!

-- Meanwhile, mix the golden raisins and cranberries, and rosemary into the bread cubes in a large bowl.
-Add the softened veggies into the bowl and fold into the bread.
+- Add the softened veggies from the skillet into the bowl and fold them into the bread.

-- Pour the stuffing mix into a roasting pan and pour the broth over the stuffing.
-Let soak for at least 15 minutes.
+- Pour the stuffing mix into a roasting pan and pour the chicken broth over the stuffing.
+Let it soak for at least 15 minutes.

 - Dot the exposed top of the stuffing with the remaining 6 tablespoons of butter.